nickmcmillan/accessibility-guide/README.md

 * Any information contained within a map (like the Google Maps JS API) requires a text alternative.
 Think about how Google Maps does this with the step by step directions list
 * Communicating information via colours can interfaces inaccessible to colour blind users.
 Don’t rely on colours alone if the colours are similar, use figures or patterns as well.
 Think about online flight booking interfaces; typically seats are both colour-coded as well as include a symbol or pattern within each seat to aid colour blind users

+### Consistency of location for support channels
+* Support channels (think phone number, contact form, opening hours, chatbot, social media links) should be positioned consistently in the layout across all pages.

 # Navigation System

 ### Linking